SICKAG/sick_scan_xd/doc/radar.md

 The following launch files serve as examples for use:

-* sick_rms_3xx.launch: Communication with the RMS3xx and sending of radar ROS messages after successful parsing of SOPAS telegrams coming directly from the radar.
+* sick_rms_xxxx.launch: Communication with the RMSxxxx and sending of radar ROS messages after successful parsing of SOPAS telegrams coming directly from the radar.
 * radar_object_marker.launch : Conversion of radar messages to visualization messages
-* sick_rms_3xx_emul.launch: Additionally an emulation was created, which allows testing the interface chain without a physical radar.

 ### Data visualization example video